 - Mathematica Programming.
 This set of lectures covers: Entering and evaluating expressions.
 Functions.
 Plots.
 Calculus.
 Series Expansions.
 Patterns and Transformation Rules.
 Iteration.
 Operations on Lists.
 Interactivity.

 - Finding the roots of Equations.
-This set of lectures comes with demonstrations of the bisection method, bisection versus false position, Newton’s method in one dimension, Newton’s method in N dimensions, convergence of 2-dimensional Newton’s method to various roots, and includes some geometric example problems for Newton’s method .
+This set of lectures comes with demonstrations of the bisection method, bisection versus false position, Newton’s method in one dimension, and Newton’s method in N dimensions.
 We also discuss comparison of Newton’s method and the secant method.

 - Interpolation of Data.
 In this lecture, we discuss the surprisingly difficult and subtle problem of estimating the value of a function between given data points.
 We include a demonstration of interpolating polynomials.